barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 I was familiar with Bayes' formula, but I don't think I appreciated the meaning of the equation in the context of MCMC originally.

+When I describe Bayesian inference to some friends, their eyes glaze over.
+Writing the formula down is one thing, but trying to describe it verbally is an awful mouthful.
+I think it's helpful to point out that we all do Bayesian inference all the time - just without realizing it necessarily.
+For anyone that's played competitive sports, we typically use such inference.
+For example, say you're a defender in soccer.
+You know that like 90% of people are right-footed.
+So by default, when you play against someone new, you're going to defend them as if they're right-footed: force them onto their left etc. But say you're playing against someone one day, and you notice that they're dribbling against you with their left foot.
+You don't know for sure, but there's a better chance than usual that they're left-footed.
+If you watched them warmup and they used their left foot mostly, you can probably guess even before you play that they're left-footed.
+This is essentially Bayesian inference.
+In general, we know from experience that most people are right-footed.
+But in this particular case, now that we've collected data from our opponent's warmup, we have reason to believe that they're actually left-footed.

 - what do the symbols really mean?
 - what is the likelihood function, really?
 - wtf is the evidence / marginal probability?